wendellpiez/XMLLunchbox/README.md

 Note that several of these are additionally available as bound volumes on your system, that is, external to the container, so that BaseX running inside the container may be configured to run with your data or extensions, maintained externally.

 _saxon9he.jar_ is located inside the container at _/usr/src/basex/basex-api/lib/saxon9he.jar_.
 BaseX automatically knows to use it for XSLT transformations, and you can access it from the command line with `java -jar /usr/src/basex/basex-api/lib/saxon9he.jar`.

+### Extending the application suite

+XML Lunchbox is built to support building and deploying your own XML/XQuery/XSLT applications -- even developing your code base and/or data set outside the container.
+We will be documenting this further as we try and test this capability.

 ____